 The MATE ROV Competition is pleased to announce the 2021 Machine Learning - Computer Coding Challenge!

 Your mission: Harness the power of cloud computing to identify and quantify organisms in benthic video transects.
-Start with pre-built Artificial Intelligence models like Microsoft Computer Vision and Video Indexer OR take it to the next level by building your own machine learning models.
+Start with pre-built Artificial Intelligence models like Microsoft Computer Vision and Video Indexer OR take it to the next level by building your own machine learning (aka coding) models.

 - Quantify the numbers of a species seen throughout the entire video

 - Quantify the numbers of different species seen at one moment

 - Highlight a species every time it is encountered in the video

 - Determine the number of times a designated species is encountered in the video

 This is in the spirit of an open hackathon.
 Teams will be provided several video transects, each with an assigned task.
 Pick your preferred platform, libraries, & developer tools – it’s all up to you with the distributed computing scale of Azure.
 Teams that participate will be judged on the accuracy of their counts or analysis.

 Practice video transects and annotation: 2021 Azure Practice Video 1 - Video 1 Annotations